Partition of India: Princely states

 In several cases, rulers of princely states were involved in communal violence or did not do enough to stop in time.
 Some rulers were away from their states for the summer, such as those of the Sikh states.
 Some believe that the rulers were whisked away by communal ministers in large part to avoid responsibility for the soon-to-come ethnic cleansing.
 In Bhawalpur and Patiala, upon the return of their ruler to the state, there was a marked decrease in violence, and the rulers consequently stood against the cleansing.
 The Nawab of Bahawalpur was away in Europe and returned on 1 October, shortening his trip.
 A bitter Hassan Suhrawardy would write to Mahatma Gandhi:

-With the exceptions of Jind and Kapurthala, the violence was well organised in the Sikh states, with logistics provided by the durbar.
+With the exceptions of Jind and Kapurthala, the violence was well organised in the Sikh states, with logistics provided by local government.
 In Patiala and Faridkot, the Maharajas responded to the call of Master Tara Singh to cleanse India of Muslims.
 The Maharaja of Patiala was offered the headship of a future united Sikh state that would rise from the "ashes of a Punjab civil war."
 The Maharaja of Faridkot, Harinder Singh, is reported to have listened to stories of the massacres with great interest going so far as to ask for "juicy details" of the carnage.
 The Maharaja of Bharatpur State personally witnessed the cleansing of Muslim Meos at Khumbar and Deeg.
 When reproached by Muslims for his actions, Brijendra Singh retorted by saying: "Why come to me?
 Go to Jinnah."

 In Alwar and Bahawalpur communal sentiments extended to higher echelons of government, and the prime ministers of these States were said to have been involved in planning and directly overseeing the cleansing.
 In Bikaner, by contrast, the organisation occurred at much lower levels.